-We have only twenty-two employees, including Fred Weber, our executive vice president of structured finance, John C. Kovarik, our chief credit officer, Gene Kilgore, our executive vice president of structured securitization, Robyn Stern, our executive vice president of asset management and a 15-person asset management group, and are dependent upon our manager, Arbor Commercial Mortgage, to provide services to us that are vital to our operations.
+We have only twenty-two employees, including Fred Weber, our Executive Vice-President - Structured Finance, John C. Kovarik, our Chief Credit Officer, Gene Kilgore, our Executive Vice-President - Structured Securitization, Daniel Palmier our Executive Vice-President - Asset Management and a 15-person asset management group, and are dependent upon our manager, Arbor Commercial Mortgage, to provide services to us that are vital to our operations.
 Our chairman, chief executive officer and president, Mr. Ivan Kaufman, is also the chief executive officer and president of our manager.
 Our chief financial officer, Mr. Frederick Herbst, is the chief financial officer of our manager and our secretary and general counsel, Mr. Walter Horn, is the general counsel of our manager.
 In addition, Mr. Kaufman and the entities controlled by him together beneficially own approximately 90% of the outstanding membership interests of Arbor Commercial Mortgage and Messrs.
 Herbst, Weber, Martello, Kilgore and Horn, collectively hold an approximately 5% ownership interest in Arbor Commercial Mortgage.
-Mr. Martello also serves as the trustee of one of the Kaufman entities that holds a majority of the outstanding membership interests in Arbor Commercial Mortgage and co-trustee of another Kaufman entity that owns an equity interest in our manager.
-Arbor Commercial Mortgage holds an approximately 19% limited partnership interest in our operating partnership and approximately 19% of the voting power of our outstanding stock.
+Mr. Martello also serves as the trustee of another Kaufman entities that holds a majority of the outstanding membership interests in Arbor Commercial Mortgage and co-trustee of another Kaufman entity that owns an equity interest in our manager.
+Arbor Commercial Mortgage holds an approximate 19% limited partnership interest in our operating stock.